History menu >

 The plan below (based on ref 6) shows the layout of the cemetery, where to park, the area set aside for the burial of cremation ashes, and main footpaths in the oldest section of the cemetery.
 The approximate position of some of the graves is numbered to act as points of reference.

-As far as we know, no book has yet been published about the history of Great Malvern cemetery and its occupants other than an interesting booklet published and occasionally updated by Malvern Civic Society with photos of headstones and stories about selected prominent people.
+As far as we know, no book has yet been published about the history of Great Malvern cemetery and its occupants other than an interesting booklet published and occasionally updated by Malvern Civic Society with photos of headstones and stories about notable people.

 Nor, as of 2013, had we found a photographic record of the monumental inscriptions or burial register published on-line, but that is changing.

-Malvern Civic Society has an on-going project, run by volunteers and led by Carleton Tarr to create a digital record of the monuments in the Victorian section and also explore the history of notable people.
-We are not part of that project or trying to duplicate their work, but rather providing independant 'snapshots' of Malvern's history through exploring some of the monuments and the stories behind them; particularly with regard to people mentioned in the stories on our history pages.
-However the Malvern Civic Society are very welcome to copy, adapt and redistribute the photographs and stories on this and the following page(s) should they be of interest - but please be careful to check we have got the story right!
+Malvern Civic Society has an on-going project, run by volunteers and led by Carleton Tarr to create a digital record of the monuments in the Victorian section and also explore the history of prominent people.
+We are not part of that project or trying to duplicate their work, but rather providing independant 'snapshots' of Malvern's history through exploring some of the memorials and the stories behind them, with particular reference to the people mentioned in our stories listed on the History menu.
+We are happy for Malvern Civic Society to copy, adapt and redistribute the photographs and stories on this and the following pages should they be of interest - but please be careful to verify what we have written.

-Information about some of the monuments can also now be found on the www.findagrave.com website.
+Information about some of the memorials can also now be found on the www.findagrave.com website.

 More recently, the Malvern Family History Society has received approval from the Town Council to transcribe the burial register with the aim of making copies available on-line initially at the Town Council, Malvern library and the Worcester Hive.